 The AAV transduction process occurs in vivo (inside the body) with the Rocket team engineering each AAV construct to incorporate the corrected gene.
 The “therapeutic AAV” is infused directly into a patient, resulting in expression of a healthy, disease-modifying therapeutic protein in the targeted diseased cells.

 Different AAV serotypes preferentially bind to specific receptors, which enables scientists to utilize specific serotypes to increase the likelihood of successful targeting of particular cell types.
-For example, the AAV9 serotype has been shown to have a particular propensity for heart muscle cells.
+For example, the AAV9 and AAVrh74 serotypes have been shown to have a particular propensity for heart muscle cells.

-As with the LVV-platform, the ultimate goal is to allow for sufficient quantities of healthy protein to be produced by a patient’s own cells.
+As with the LV-platform, the ultimate goal is to allow for sufficient quantities of healthy protein to be produced by a patient’s own cells.

-The LVV platform is ideal for modifying hematopoietic stem cells (HSCs) to address disorders affecting the bone marrow.
-The LVV transduction process occurs ex vivo (outside the body), which ensures that the gene has been properly integrated before the therapy is given to the patient.
+The LV platform is ideal for modifying hematopoietic stem cells (HSCs) to address disorders affecting the bone marrow.
+The LV transduction process occurs ex vivo (outside the body), which enables the gene to be integrated in HSCs before the therapy is given to the patient.

-The process involves collection and isolation of a patient’s hematopoietic stem cells (HSCs), insertion of the corrected gene into the HSCs via a lentiviral vector outside the body, and the infusion of modified HSCs back into the patient.
+The process involves collection and isolation of a patient’s HSCs, insertion of the corrected gene into the HSCs via a LV outside the body, and the infusion of modified HSCs back into the patient.

 The goal is to enable sufficient quantities of a healthy, disease-modifying therapeutic protein to be manufactured by the patients’ own hematopoietic cells.

-Rocket’s LVV-based programs include: Fanconi Anemia, Leukocyte Adhesion Deficiency-I and Pyruvate Kinase Deficiency.
+Rocket’s LV-based programs include: Fanconi Anemia, Leukocyte Adhesion Deficiency-I and Pyruvate Kinase Deficiency.

 Discovery

-Rocket’s Research and Discovery group in the Cranbury, New Jersey facility utilizes approximately 20,000 square feet of state-of-the-art laboratories for designing, optimizing and advancing candidate therapeutics to clinical stage development.
+Rocket’s Research and Development group in the Cranbury, New Jersey facility utilizes approximately 30,000 square feet of state-of-the-art laboratories for designing, optimizing and advancing candidate therapeutics to clinical stage development.

 Manufacturing

-Rocket’s manufacturing facility in Cranbury, New Jersey was designed specifically for Rocket’s manufacturing needs.
-Approximately half of the newly constructed 103,720 square foot facility will be dedicated to adeno-associated virus (AAV) Current Good Manufacturing Practice (cGMP) manufacturing.
+Rocket’s manufacturing facility in Cranbury, New Jersey recently constructed in 2022 was designed specifically for Rocket’s manufacturing needs.
+Approximately half of the 103,720 square foot facility is dedicated to AAV Current Good Manufacturing Practice (cGMP) manufacturing.

 Rocket manufacturing facility in New Jersey